 Pecking involves turning the tap for a full turn and then half turn out.
 You can also do a full turn to get the tap out of the hole safely and completely.
 It is a little more time-consuming but will give you even threads.

 Choosing the right 3/8-16 tap drill size can make a big difference to your project.
 It will save you from wasting resources and energy.
 It will also protect you from possible injuries.
-If you want to be sure which tap drill size to use, refer to the tables that we prepared for you.
+If you want to be sure which tap drill size to use, refer to the tables of tap drill sizes that we prepared for you.